 - Be a Good Listener: Hear out the students before providing any suggestions or advice.
 When a student approaches a career counsellor, he/she is certainly looking out for guidance but more than that he/she is looking out for a mentor who can understand his/her needs.

 A good career counsellor needs to be a good listener.
-You should give the student your undivided attention, use gestures like nodding and providing them encouragement to share more using the words yes, keep going, etc.
+You should give the student your undivided attention, use gestures like nodding and provide them encouragement to share more using the words yes, keep going, etc.

 I would also recommend that one of the counselling sessions that you have with your student should be a one-on-one session in absence of their parents.